 When Remote Start is activated, the heated steering wheel and driver heated seat features will automatically turn on in cold weather.
 In warm weather, the driver vented seat feature will automatically turn on when the remote start is activated.
-These features will stay on through the duration of Remote Start or until the ignition switch is turned to the ON/RUN position.
+These features will stay on through the duration of Remote Start or until the ignition switch is placed in the ON/RUN mode.

-The Remote Start Comfort System can be activated and deactivated through the Uconnect System.
-Refer to "Customer Programmable Features" in "Uconnect Settings" in "Understanding Your Instrument Panel" for further information on Remote Start Comfort System operation.
+NOTE: The Remote Start Comfort System can be activated and deactivated through the Uconnect System.
+Refer to "Uconnect Settings" in "Multimedia" for further information on Remote Start Comfort System operation.

-The following regulatory statement applies to all Radio Frequency (RF) devices equipped in this vehicle:
+The following regulatory statement applies to all radio frequency (RF) devices equipped in this vehicle: